 Fiscal discipline?
 Not now, as GOP pushes tax cuts

-A jury on Tuesday returned a guilty verdict against a man guilty of abducting and killing a 15-year-old Northern California girl whose body has never been found.
-WASHINGTON - Republicans relentlessly complained about big budget deficits during Democratic President Barack Obama's two terms, but now a growing number in the GOP are pushing for deep tax cuts even if they add to the government's $20 trillion debt.
+In this Nov.
+8, 2016 file photo, Rep. Raul Labrador, R-Idaho, talks in Boise, Idaho.
+Republicans relentlessly complained about big budget deficits during Democrat Barack Obama's two terms, but now a growing number in the GOP are pushing for deep tax cuts even if it adds to the government's $20 trillion debt.

 Add your comments below